john-linn/CleanDataProject/codebook.md

 All data was extracted from the "subject", "X", and "y" text files at the top levels of the input dataset's "test" and "train" subdirectories, without reference to the inertial data files in lower-level subdirectories.
+Please refer to the "README.txt" and "features\_info.txt" files in the published dataset for further descriptive information, including normalization of variables.

-For each of the resulting 180 combinations, the generated dataset provides calculated means for each of 66 variables, with names corresponding to those in the *features.txt* file from the original dataset.
+For each of the resulting 180 combinations, the generated dataset provides calculated means for each of 66 variables, with names corresponding to those in the "features.txt" file from the original dataset.
 As directed in the course assignment, variables with names suffixed with "-mean()" or "-std()", optionally followed by "-X", "-Y", or "-Z" to designate dimensions, were selected; in other words, from